xuminic/ezthumb/Readme.txt

 The GTK+ library was tailored from the All-in-one bundles in http://www.gtk.org/download/win32.php

 NOTE that these libraries are not part of Ezthumb.
-They were grabbed to here just for the conveniece of building.
+They were grabbed from different websites to here to make life easier.
+Therefore you don't need to download them one by one, just download the recent one big bundle tar ball

+ezthumb-libmingw-xxxxxxxx.tar.gz

+along with the ezthumb source codes, untar it to libmingw/ The file structure should look like this:

+./ezthumb.c
+./libmingw/
+./libmingw/gtk-2.24.8/
+...

+Then you may build it by

+make clean
+make

+It will generate two executable files: ezthumb.exe and ezthumb_win.exe.
+One for the console and another one for the GUI environment.
+These two files can not be executed directly in normal condition because the supporting DLLs were not with them.
+You need to

+make install

+to collect all files into the directory looks like

+ezthumb-x.x.x-win-bin

+then

+cd ezthumb-x.x.x-win-bin
+ezthumb
+ezthumb_win

+Enjoy!

 Icons
 =====